You use the

-The command-line options.
+Specifies the command-line options.
 See Options for javah.

-The fully qualified location of the classes to be converted to C header and source files.
+Specifies the fully qualified location of the classes to be converted to C header and source files.

 javah command generates C header and source files that are needed to implement native methods.
 The generated header and source files are used by C programs to reference an object's instance variables from native source code.
 The

 struct definition with a layout that parallels the layout of the corresponding class.
 The fields in the

 struct correspond to instance variables in the class.

 The name of the header file and the structure declared within it are derived from the name of the class.
 When the class passed to the

 javah command is inside a package, the package name is added to the beginning of both the header file name and the structure name.
 Underscores (_) are used as name delimiters.

 javah command creates a header file for each class listed on the command line and puts the files in the current directory.
 Use the

 -stubs option to create source files.
 Use the